The world is entering an era of instability. For many years, people have complained of a crisis of leadership in the world.

 Research into social conformity biases has shown that a majority of people will side with incorrect or immoral positions in order to fit in and protect their social status.
 By necessity, that same research inadvertently proves that a minority of people will sabotage their social standing to side with the facts or justice.

 Check out the classic research of Milgram and Asch for an introduction to such studies.
-Move on to the popularization of further research as presented by writers like the Ariely brothers.
-Think past the discussion of the majority and realize that the fact that this is a majority rather than 100% means … drumroll… if roughly 80% of people betray the truth in order to protect their interests, this means that roughly 20% do not.
+Move on to more recent research as presented by popular writers like the Ariely brothers.
+Think past the discussion of the majority’s biases and realize being merely a majority means … drumroll … not everyone.
+And, if roughly 80% of people betray the truth in order to protect their interests, this means that roughly 20% do not.

-Discussion of this research tends to focus on the conformists, but the non-conformists tell the real tale.
-There are people who will do the right thing, disregarding their own interests.
+Discussion of this research tends to focus on the conformists, but the non-conformists tell a much more promising tale.
+These are people who will do the right thing, disregarding their own interests.
 These people aren’t optimistic fantasies.
 They’re real.
-And, these people are true leaders whom you can trust to follow.
+And, these are people you can trust to follow.

 However, are these people actually “leading”?
 No, they are not.
-They are themselves following principles outside themselves.
+They are themselves following principles and facts outside themselves.
 The real leaders cannot be human beings.
-They must be principles, for which those we might think of as ideal leaders are merely followers.
+They must be principles, which those we think of as ideal leaders merely follow.

 The “crisis of leadership” is, even at the top, a crisis of followership.
 The leaders so many of us choose to follow are not themselves following the right impulses.